riffy/altv-adminpanel-api/README.md

 1. Change the secret to one that suits you, be vary of http arguments (avoid &, ?, % etc.) in `index.mjs`
 2. New listeners can be added with `addAcpListener`.
 Consult the comments.

+# Control Panel
+For the control panel, please look at my other repository https://github.com/riffy/altv-adminpanel-django-adminlte